Gerrit Zalm: Early life

-Gerrit Zalm was born on 6 May 1952 in Enkhuizen in the Province of North Holland.
+Gerrit Zalm was born on 6 May 1952 in Enkhuizen, Netherlands.
 Following his graduation from high school ("HBS-A" level) in Enkhuizen, Zalm began a study in economics at the Vrije Universiteit in Amsterdam, from which he graduated in 1975.
 In the same year he joined the Ministry of Finance.
 From 1983 he worked for the Ministry of Economic Affairs, where he eventually became a director.
 In 1988 he was appointed deputy director of the Centraal Planbureau, a state institution that, among other things, calculates the financial effects of government plans.
 In 1989 he became director of this institute.
 In that capacity Zalm had, although not formally a politician, a significant influence on politics.
 From 1990 he also gave lectures at the Vrije Universiteit.

 Politics

 Between 22 August 1994 and 22 July 2002, Zalm, member of the People's Party for Freedom and Democracy, was Minister of Finance in the first and second Wim Kok administrations.
 The Dutch economy being very healthy during those years, he did not experience large difficulties.
 However, he did introduce certain standards that are in effect until now, among which the Zalmnorm (Zalm standard) which describes a state policy by which the state does not respond extremely to economic fluctuations but just counteracts them.
 During the first, short Balkenende administration, Zalm was the acting leader of the People's Party for Freedom and Democracy group in parliament.
 On 27 May 2003 he started his third term as Minister of Finance, in the second Balkenende administration, also serving as Deputy Prime Minister.
 On 30 June 2006, he succeeded Laurens Jan Brinkhorst as Minister of Economic Affairs, ad interim, with most tasks delegated to Undersecretary Karien van Gennip.
 On 7 July 2006 Joop Wijn was appointed as the new Minister of Economic Affairs.